 Purpose

 The visiting professor must offer an on-campus lecture, workshop, and/or seminar for Michigan Tech students and faculty in a particular subject area that enhances knowledge in that discipline.
 These presentations can be open to the general public or designed for specific audiences.
 The host department(s) should also schedule at least one informal meeting with academically and economically disadvantaged students in which the scholar can discuss their work experiences.
-This meeting should be advertised through email listservs for these student populations (the KCP program administrators can assist in this step).
+It is a funding requirement that this meeting is advertised through email listservs for these student populations (the KCP program administrators can assist in this step).
 Longer Visiting Scholar assignments might include a summer session class, an academic year classroom teaching assignment in designated courses and seminars for faculty and students, using the Visiting Professor award to contribute to the total negotiated salary or honorarium for that person.
 Departments are particularly encouraged to seek out professors (such as former KCP Future Faculty Fellows) with the potential to become Michigan Tech faculty or research collaborators.

 The application should describe a clear plan for advertising/promoting scholar activities, include a copy of the scholar’s resume or biography, and a tentative budget.
 Applications will not be reviewed until the application form, CV, and commitment of matching funds from the department chair or dean has been submitted to the Office of the Provost.
 Awards will be made to those departments who identify strong candidates, present a coordinated plan for interaction between the lecturer and the target audience(s), and provide an equal or greater match for the visit. professors who visit Michigan Tech are encouraged to interact with other King-Chavez-Parks program participants, such as GEAR UP, MiCUP, and the Future Faculty Program.
 KCP funding will not be reimbursed to the unit(s) until all State-required information has been submitted to the Office of the Provost.